solinumasso/soliguide-os/docs/index.md

 The other branches should be rebased from the destination branch before being merged to it.
 If a feature needs to be split into multiple branches, all sub-branches should be rebased and push to the main branch, thus, there will be no merge commit and the git history should be cleaner.

-For the same reason, if you made a lot of testing commits, do not hesitate to squash those commit into one, so only the final version remains in master.
+For the same reason, if you made a lot of testing commits, do not hesitate to squash those commits into one, so only the final version remains in master.

 ## c) The environments

-The codebase should be deployed into the **prod** environment only by an admin on the repository.
+The codebase should be deployed into the **prod** environment only by an admin of the repository.
 The deployment should be done manually after 8pm to avoid disturbing the operational staff during their work.
 Only the **master** branch should be deployed in production.

 The codebase should be deployed into the **preprod** to stabilize the **develop** branch before merging it to master.
-The deployment will be done manually for the moment.
+The deployment will be done manually for now.

-The **test** environment will be used to test all the features branch when there is a need to be tested by other people than the developers.
-The deployment will be done manually for the moment.
+The **test** environment will be used by someone else than a developer to test one or more features branches.
+The deployment will be done manually for now.

 ## d) The commits

-The commits should be standardized according to the Convention Commits specifications.
+The commits should be standardized according to the [Convention Commits specifications](https://www.conventionalcommits.org/en/v1.0.0/).

 ```xml
 <type>([optional scope])[optional !]: <description>[optional body][optional footer(s)]